afontana1/critical-thinking/README.md

 > " for it is the mark of an educated person to search for the same kind of clarity in each topic to the extent that the nature of the matter accepts it. "

+**Robert G. Ingersoll**

+> “I will not attack your doctrines nor your creeds if they accord liberty to me.
+If they hold thought to be dangerous - if they aver that doubt is a crime, then I attack them one and all, because they enslave the minds of men.
+I attack the monsters, the phantoms of imagination that have ruled the world.
+I attack slavery.
+I ask for room -- room for the human mind.”

+**Robert J. Oppenheimer**

+> “We do not believe any group of men adequate enough or wise enough to operate without scrutiny or without criticism.
+We know that the only way to avoid error is to detect it, that the only way to detect it is to be free to enquire.
+We know that the wages of secrecy are corruption.
+We know that in secrecy error, undetected, will flourish and subvert.”

 **John Maynard Keynes**
 > “When my information changes, I alter my conclusions.
 What do you do, sir?”